 Roshini is a cultural activist and advocate.
 She was instrumental to founding the Association of Black Photographers Autograph (ABP), established at Rivington Place, London.
 She contributed to the development of Ten.8 International Photographic Magazine (1986-1990) as manager and editorial board member.
 She has also been a national arts advisor, photography officer, and consultant for the Arts Council (1990 - 2000) where she helped develop national policy in the areas of photography, visual arts, cultural diversity and equality.
 In 2012 -13, Roshini became the first animateur for Iniva’s Stuart Hall Library and more recently was instrumental to public debate about the visual arts, internationalism and infrastructure convened by supporters of Iniva (2014-2015).

 As a scholar, Roshini publishes articles and chapters that range from critical visual culture studies to ways creative practice constitutes academic research.
 She reviews for journals and book publishers including, Duke University Press, Journal of Media Practice and Journal of Refugee Studies.
-She is currently appointed to the AHRC Peer Review College (2010-2018) and currently a reviewer and on the training committee for the Techne AHRC Doctoral Training Partnership consortia (2018 - to date, see: http://www.techne.ac.uk/home).
+She was a member of the AHRC Peer Review College (2010-2018) and currently a reviewer and on the training committee for the Techne AHRC Doctoral Training Partnership consortia (2018 - to date, see: http://www.techne.ac.uk/home).